A Note on Divisible Points of Curves: Baker's Linear Forms in Logarithms

 \begin{lemma} Let $F$ be a number field and $C\subset\IG_m^2$ a geometrically irreducible algebraic curve defined over $F$.
 We suppose that $C$ is not contained in a proper coset of $\IG_m^2$.
 Let $B\ge 1$.
 Let $x=(x_1,x_2)\in C(\IQbar)$ with $\height{x}\le B$ and $x^n\in C(\IQbar)$ where $n\ge 2$ is an integer. \begin{enumerate} \item [(i)] Say $\sigma: F(x)\rightarrow \IC$ is an embedding and $L = L(\sigma(x))$ then

-where $c>0$ depends only on $C$ and $B$. \item[(ii)] Say $v$ is a finite place of the number field $F(x)$ lying above a rational prime that is sufficiently large with respect to $C$.
+where $c>0$ depends only on $B,C,$ and $F$. \item[(ii)] Say $v$ is a finite place of the number field $F(x)$ lying above a rational prime that is sufficiently large with respect to $C$.
 If $(\log|x_1|_v,\log|x_2|_v)\not=0$, then

-where $c>0$ depends only on $C,B,$ and the residue characteristic of $v$. \end{enumerate} \end{lemma}
+where $c>0$ depends only on $B,C,F,$ and the residue characteristic of $v$. \end{enumerate} \end{lemma}

 \begin{proof} For part (i) the constant $c$ is meant to be sufficiently small with respect to $B,C,$ and $F$.
-It will be fixed throughout the proof.
+It will be fixed later in the proof.
 The constants implicit in $\ll$ and $\gg$ below are positive and depend only on $B,C,$ and $F$.
 They are independent of $x$ and $c$.
 Clearly, we may assume

 as the conclusion (\ref{eq:degreelb}) is immediate otherwise.

 The conclusion of Lemma \ref{lem:metric} applied to the point $(\sigma(x_1)^n,\sigma(x_2)^n)$ is

 for algebraic $\beta\in \IC^\times$ and $j\in\IZ^2 \ssm\{0\}$, both coming from a finite set depending only on $C$.
 After decreasing $c$ we may assume that the left-hand side of (\ref{eq:logbound}) is less than $-1$.